 The White House was critical.

 On December 7, White House spokesperson Sarah Huckabee Sanders said, “We think it’s unfortunate that these members of Congress wouldn’t join the president in honoring the incredible sacrifice civil rights leaders made to right the injustices in our history.
 The president hopes others will join him in recognizing that the movement was about removing barriers and unifying Americans of all backgrounds.”

 From that statement, you might never have guessed that the White House spokesperson was referring to a civil rights leader: Congressman John Lewis.

 “It’s laughable that the White House is criticizing John Lewis and Bennie Thompson for not attending the opening of a civil rights museum that honors the sacrifices of …wait…John Lewis, Bennie Thompson, and many others,” said CBC Chairman Cedric Richmond (D-La.).
 “This White House is not serious about civil rights.
-From dismantling the civil rights division in [the Department of Justice] to equating peaceful people who protested racism to neo-Nazi’s and White supremacists, they just don’t get it.”
+From dismantling the civil rights division in to equating peaceful people who protested racism to neo-Nazi’s and White supremacists, they just don’t get it.”

 In a joint statement on December 7, Thompson and Lewis wrote: “After careful consideration and conversations with church leaders, elected officials, civil rights activists, and many citizens of our congressional districts, we have decided not to attend or participate in the opening of the Mississippi Civil Rights Museum.”